 If you’re trying to decide whether to get a digital piano or a keyboard, you should consider what you’re hoping to accomplish.
-As has been said, digital pianos are a great option for anyone who is just starting to learn to play the piano or for those who play a traditional piano but would like another option that is more convenient.
-If, on the other hand, you’re looking to play the keyboard and take full advantage of all of the various options that they have, then a digital piano would likely not be as useful for you.
+Anyone who is just starting to play the piano, or traditional piano players that would like an option that is more convenient and portable, should consider a digital piano.
+On the other hand, if you’re looking to take full advantage of the various options that keyboards have, then a digital piano would likely not be as useful for you.

-For young children, parents are often inclined to start with a keyboard because they can be the least expensive.
-To decide whether or not this course of action is right for a young student, it’s good to have a conversation with that student’s music teacher.
-Often, music teachers would prefer that a child starts with a digital piano because they are going to have the requisite number of weighted keys and fewer distracting options.
-When a child learns to play on a keyboard, they may have a harder time adjusting to a digital or traditional piano.
-Music teachers also have preferences for which digital pianos they think are going to offer the best balance of sound and cost, and their experience with a particular instrument can certainly be helpful as your child learns.
+Parents are often inclined to start young children with a keyboard because they can be the least expensive option.
+To decide whether or not this is right for your student, have a conversation with their music teacher.
+Often, music teachers would prefer a child to start with a digital piano because they are going to have the requisite number of weighted keys and fewer distracting options.
+When a child learns to play on an electronic keyboard, they may have a harder time adjusting to a digital or traditional piano.
+Music teachers also have knowledge of which digital pianos are going to offer the best balance of sound and cost, and their experience with a particular instrument can certainly be helpful as your child learns.
 For these reasons, it’s always best to talk to a child’s music teacher before making a purchase.
 If your child has expressed an interest in learning to play the keyboard specifically, less expensive keyboards with fewer features can be a good place to start.

 Get Your Next Digital Piano or Keyboard from Music & Arts